What is the difference between prokaryotic and eukaryotic cells?

 How do prokaryotes and eukaryotes differ?

-Nucleus/DNA: Eukaryotic cells have a nucleus surrounded by a nuclear envelope that consists of two lipid membranes, according to Nature Education.
+Eukaryotic cells have a nucleus surrounded by a nuclear envelope that consists of two lipid membranes, according to Nature Education.
 The nucleus holds the eukaryotic cell's DNA.
 Prokaryotic cells do not have a nucleus; rather, they have a membraneless nucleoid region (open part of the cell) that holds free-floating DNA, according to Washington University.

 The entire DNA in a cell can be found in individual pieces known as chromosomes.
 Eukaryotic cells have many chromosomes which undergo meiosis and mitosis during cell division, while most prokaryotic cells consist of just one circular chromosome.
 However, recent studies have shown that some prokaryotes have as many as four linear or circular chromosomes, according to Nature Education.
 For example, Vibrio cholerae, the bacterium that causes cholera, has two circular chromosomes.

-Organelles in Eukaryotic Cells: Eukaryotic cells have several other membrane-bound organelles not found in prokaryotic cells.
+Eukaryotic cells have several other membrane-bound organelles not found in prokaryotic cells.
 These include the mitochondria (convert food energy into adenosine triphosphate, or ATP, to power biochemical reactions); rough and smooth endoplasmic reticulum (an interconnected network of membrane-enclosed tubules that transport synthesized proteins); golgi complex (sorts and packages proteins for secretion); and in the case of plant cells, chloroplasts (conduct photosynthesis).
 All of these organelles are located in the eukaryotic cell's cytoplasm.

-Although only eurkaryotes carry membrane-bound organelles, recent evidence suggests that both eukaryotes and prokaryotes can produce organelle-like structures that lack membranes, according to a 2020 report published in the journal Proceedings of the National Academy of Sciences (PNAS).
+Although only eukaryotes carry membrane-bound organelles, recent evidence suggests that both eukaryotes and prokaryotes can produce organelle-like structures that lack membranes, according to a 2020 report published in the journal Proceedings of the National Academy of Sciences (PNAS).

 For instance, in the bacterium Escherichia coli, molecules and proteins cluster together to form liquid "compartments" within the cytoplasm, according to the PNAS study.
 These compartments form similarly to how oil forms droplets when mixed with water, according to a statement from the University of Michigan.
 Such membraneless structures have been reported in many bacterial species, including Mycobacterium tuberculosis, which causes tuberculosis, and cyanobacteria, a type of photosynthetic bacteria that can also cause disease.

-Ribosomes: In eukaryotic cells, the ribosomes are bigger, more complex and bound by a membrane.
+In eukaryotic cells, the ribosomes are bigger, more complex and bound by a membrane.
 They can be found in various places: Sometimes in the cytoplasm; on the endoplasmic reticulum; or attached to the nuclear membrane (covering on the nucleus).

 In prokaryotic cells, the ribosomes are scattered and floating freely throughout the cytoplasm.
 The ribosomes in prokaryotic cells also have smaller subunits.
 All ribosomes (in both eukaryotic and prokaryotic cells) are made of two subunits — one larger and one smaller.
 In eukaryotes, these pieces are identified by scientists as the 60-S and 40-S subunits.
 In prokaryotes, the ribosomes are made of slightly smaller subunits, called 50-S and 30-S.